rymndhng/lein-vcs-test/README.md

 # lein-vcs-test

-A Leiningen plugin to only test namespaces that have been modified.
-When working with larger repositories, you'll want to get fast feedback on changed namespaces.
-With VCS workflows, you typically have a commit-base (i.e. develop/master).
+A Leiningen plugin to filter files consumed in linting and testing based on changes in version control.

+Inspired by `arc diff` in Phabricator's arcanist command.

+## Motivation

+When working with larger repositories, you will have many namespaces.
+Most of the time, your fixes do not touch all the namespaces.
+Linting and testing the entire project can take a long time.
+Instead, we should have the ability to only lint and test files that have changed (i.e. for a pull request builder).

-lein-vcs-test uses the underlying vcs system to determine which files have changed since the base commit and tries to find test namespaces that correspond to these namespaces.
+lein-vcs-test uses the underlying vcs system to determine which files have been touched compared to a commit-base (by default `master`). lein-vcs-test tries to find test namespaces that correspond to these changed clojure files.

 ## Installation